Enalmada/next-reason-boilerplate/README.md

 ```
 (after running production build locally, make sure to unregister service worker in chrome dev tools)

+## Production Prep
+* add .env to your .gitignore and remove from git: `git rm -r .env`.
+It is only checked in to give you a starting point.

 ## KNOWN ISSUES
-* add .env to your .gitignore.
-It is only there so you can have a local copy
-* ant design elements need hard reload on development - it will all run fine on production
+* ant design element pages need hard reload in development - it will all run fine on production
 Next.js v7 has a critical bug with less/css right now: https://spectrum.chat/?t=2183fc55-236d-42cb-92b9-3ab10acc6303
 The only workaround I could get going is not to load less/css files.
 This impacts ant design hot reload because
-on development I normally would import antd.less globally only in dev mode to make hot deploy work.
+on development you would import antd.less globally only in dev mode to make hot deploy work.
 * bs-moment warnings during build - known issue fixed waiting for next release

 ## This example features: